-Following the Louisiana Purchase in 1803, Americans started to arrive in New Orleans and wanted a neighborhood to call their own.
-It took thirty years to happen but in 1826 when Jacques Livaudais failed to show up for divorce court preceding he lost ownership of the family plantation to his wife.
-In 1832, she moved home to France and sold the property to a group of businessmen that saw this land as American’s answer to the French and Creole dominated Vieux Carre.
-They parceled it off into a grid of 80 city blocks and it became part of the Village of Lafayette.
 Wealthy Americans flocked to build mansions here.
-With plenty of space each mansion was surrounded by huge lawns and gardens some spanning full city blocks which earned the area its nickname the “Garden District”.
-That nickname stuck and the Garden District became its official name when the neighborhood was annexed into New Orleans in 1852.
+With plenty of space, each mansion was surrounded by huge lawns and gardens, some spanning full city blocks, which earned the area its nickname, the “Garden District”.
+That nickname stuck, and the Garden District became its official name when the neighborhood was annexed into New Orleans in 1852.
 While the lawns are no longer as grand as they once were, the mansions are still just as impressive as they were the day they were built.
 A visit to the Garden District offers a chance to see an entire neighborhood of preserved mansions from the 1800s and displays a melting pot of architectural styles that were “new” for the time period in which they were built.
 The Garden District was recognized for its architectural and cultural significance in 1972, when it was listed on the National Register of Historic Places, and then again in 1974, when it was declared a National Historic Landmark.
-Most recently, the Garden District was designated as a Historic District in June 2007 by the Historic District Landmarks Commission.
+Most recently, the Historic District Landmarks Commission designated the Garden District a Historic District in June 2007.
 Whether you choose to take a guided walking tour from one of the many local tour companies or just do it yourself, a visit to New Orleans is incomplete without a visit to the Garden District.
 The easiest way to get to the Garden District is to jump on the Saint Charles Street Car.
-Check out this blog post from a different blogger for a crash course in...
+Check out this blog post from a different blogger for a crash course on...
 How to ride a streetcar.
 St. Charles Avenue is the home of the St. Charles Streetcar Line.
 These GREEN streetcars are one of New Orleans’ most visually iconic links to the past.
 The 900 series streetcars were first put into service in the 1920s and are registered as National Historic Landmarks.
-New Orleans first started using streetcars in 1835, more than 180 years ago, making this the oldest continuously run route for such transit in the world!
-If you are coming from the French Quarter, Royal Street turns into St. Charles Avenue when you cross Canal Street.
+New Orleans started using streetcars in 1835, more than 180 years ago, making this the oldest continuously run route for such transit worldwide!
+If you come from the French Quarter, Royal Street turns into St. Charles Avenue when you cross Canal Street.
 The St. Charles Street Car line starts at the corner of Canal and St. Charles.
 Get off at Washington Avenue.
 When you step off the streetcar, turn left on Washington Avenue and walk one block to the corner of Washington and Prytania.
-There will be a sign commemorating the founding of Lafayette, the city that became the Garden District.
-While in this area, be sure to check out: The Rink Shopping Center - 2727 Prytania Street The Rink today is a shopping center but in 1884 it was a roller skating arena called the Crescent City Skating Rink.
-No one is certain but this is believed to be the first skating rink in the city.
-When they opened, Crescent City advertised it as the largest skating rink in the country.
+There, you will see a sign commemorating the founding of Lafayette, the city that became the Garden District.
+While in this area, be sure to check out: The Rink Shopping Center - 2727 Prytania Street The Rink today is a shopping center, but in 1884, it was a roller skating arena called the Crescent City Skating Rink.
+No one is certain, but this is believed to be the first skating rink in the city.
+When it opened, Crescent City advertised it as the largest skating rink in the country.
 Sadly, it was only a roller rink for four years.
-Lafayette Cemetery No. 1 - Corner of Prytania and Washington Built in what was once the City of Lafayette, the cemetery was officially established in 1833 but the square has been used for burials since 1824.
+Lafayette Cemetery No. 1 - Corner of Prytania and Washington Built in what was once the City of Lafayette, the cemetery was officially established in 1833, but the square has been used for burials since 1824.
 The first available burial records are dated from August 3, 1843.
 Commander's Palace - 1403 Washington Avenue The famous Commander's Palace restaurant has been a New Orleans landmark since 1893.
 It was originally opened by Emile Commander when he set up shop on the grounds of the former Livaudais Plantation.
-Today it is owned by the Brennan Family.
-If you wish to eat there, check their website for their dress code.
+Today, it is owned by the Brennan Family.
+Check the website for their dress code if you wish to eat there.
 If you wish to follow my route, backtrack to Prytania Street...

 Colonel Short's Villa - 1448 Fourth Street